 I’ve been writing copy online for more than a decade now.
 A lot has changed, but the principles remain the same.
 Like many who ask me about starting a career in copywriting, I am a journalism graduate.
 A love of words (whether that’s through journalism, creative writing or elsewhere) is a great starting point for becoming a copywriter, but there is still a gap that has to be bridged before you can confidently settle into your new copywriting career.

 What Are The Key Skills A Copywriter Needs?

-As the name suggests, writing is biggest component of the job.
-A good handle on spelling and grammar are useful (or at least an understanding of why your spellchecker is making certain suggestions), but mostly you need to be able to grab a reader’s interest and communicate often complicated bits of information to them in an easily understandable way.
+As the name suggests, writing is the biggest component of the job.
+A good handle on spelling and grammar is useful (or at least an understanding of why your spellchecker is making certain suggestions), but mostly you need to be able to grab a reader’s interest and communicate often complicated bits of information to them in an easily understandable way.